SigSando/Dusun-language-cli-tool/README.md

 A rare resource used to build these tools are: Komoiboros Dusun-Kadazan Dictionary Winonsoi/by: MBDK (Mongulid Boros Dusun Kadazan)

-Hopefully more books like this can be digitalized.
+Hopefully i can get a lot out out of different books and resources to preserve for future generations.

 # Dusun-number tool